Covid-19 Coronavirus: PM 'gutted' by Bauer Media closure; Unveils leave scheme for essential workers, launches Covid-19 WhatsApp group

 Getting stranded visitors out of NZ

-Foreign Minister Winston Peters has announced plans to get thousands of stranded visitors out of New Zealand under the current Covid 19 lockdown.
+Foreign Minister Winston Peters has announced plans to get thousands of stranded visitors out of New Zealand under the current Covid-19 lockdown.

 Under the managed exit plan: